enparadigm/sharpsell-documentations/docs/platform/react/android/using-sharpsell-react-native.md

 ### Product Bundle Screen

-To open Sharpsell product bundle screen from your app use the below function
+To open the Sharpsell product bundle screen from your app use the below function

 ```
 JSONObject data = new JSONObject();